Continuous fiber reinforcement is the key to achieve higher strength

 What are they and how do they differ?
 Each process has its strengths and weaknesses.
 We will dive into them and provide insight on which one you should choose for your specific application.
 Let's get started!

 While choosing a technology for your futuristic manufacturing needs, polymer-based additive manufacturing (3D printing) is oftentimes one of the most obvious choices.
 However, despite their ubiquitous presence and low cost, the technology is still finding its place in the dog-eat-dog world of manufacturing.
-The main challenge has been the degradation of the 3D printed part over its lifetime, and their structural strength when compared to conventional processes.
+The main challenge has been the degradation of the 3D printed part over its lifetime, and its structural strength when compared to conventional processes.

 In order to address this, one of the most interesting developments in 3D printing has been the advent of composites (fiber-reinforced) 3D printing.
-The key here is to combine the high-strength, lightweight composites with low cost, rapid 3D printing manufacturing.
+The key here is to combine the high-strength, lightweight composites with low-cost, rapid 3D printing manufacturing.

 An alternative method of digitized production of composites, which has been gaining popularity only recently, is called Automated Fiber Placement (FP).
 This method was developed in the 1970s, primarily for producing aerospace structural parts.
 This meant that the capability to repeatedly produce aerospace-grade parts far outweighed the overall cost, leading to each system costing millions of dollars in acquisition alone.
 Given the difference in the cost and operational flexibility of 3D printing and AFP, it is worth exploring the validity of composite 3D printing for your needs.